Skip to main content

 Cycle Around The Island’s Scenic Paths

-Visit Li Phi Waterfall At Sunrise Or Sunset
+Visit Li Phi Waterfall at Sunrise or Sunset

 Watching Li Phi Waterfall during sunrise or sunset is a breathtaking sight that emphasizes the raw beauty of the Mekong River.
 The golden light reflects off the rushing water, creating a dramatic scene that is perfect for photography.
 There are fewer tourists visiting during early morning or late evening, which makes for a peaceful experience.
 There is a walking trail that offers various views of the rapids.
 It is essential to stay only in designated areas while visiting the waterfall, as the rocks around it may be slippery.

-Take A Boat Trip To Spot Irrawaddy Dolphins
+Take A Boat Trip to Spot Irrawaddy Dolphins

 One of the most unique experiences in Don Khon is the boat tour through the Mekong River in search of the rare Irrawaddy dolphins.
 These are friendly freshwater dolphins that swim in the calm waters of the river near the Cambodian border.
 It would be best to take the early morning tour to catch a glimpse of the dolphins and to enjoy the peaceful view of the river surroundings.